Home FAQ Links About Me Message Board Contact Me Home Image Map

 Album Score: 11

 There are certainly not as many cool textures and ideas in here, which were ever-present staples throughout Soul Dressing and Green Onions.
-If nothing else, Booker T. and the M.G.s' third album shows that the band has stagnated, which is probably why these guys can never seem to translate the wide respect they get from rock 'n' roll musicians to selling a terrible amount of albums.
-Do you know of anyone who owns everything Booker T. and the M.G.s have ever done?
+If nothing else, Booker T. & The M.G.s' third album shows that the band has stagnated, which is probably why these guys can never seem to translate the wide respect they get from rock 'n' roll musicians to selling a terrible amount of albums.
+Do you know of anyone who owns everything Booker T. & The M.G.s have ever done?
 Do you even know anyone who wants to? ...But at least I can say that they're all for sale, which is something.
 If nothing else buy their first two albums to survey this group, and then start getting the others if you discover they float your boat.

 Unlike Soul Dressing, which consisted only of originals, these are predominantly covers—a few of which have a sort of cutesy gleam to them.
 “Working in the Coal Mine” is an example of that; it's a relatively passive version of a song that surely everybody knows by heart.
 It features Booker T.'s bubbly and bright organ with Steve Cropper coming in with a flashy guitar solo.
 Despite its cutsiness, it's nothing less than a skillful piece that of course benefits from its catchy-as-hell source material.